MichaelTellis/COSMOS_SPARC_project/README.md

+*Comparing Dark Matter Density and Velocity Profiles of SPARC Galaxies*

 **Abstract**

 Our research aims to create an accurate comparison of the dark matter (DM) density and velocity profiles of late-type spiral and dwarf galaxies.
 This was accomplished using the SPARC<sup>3</sup> (Spitzer Photometry & Accurate Rotation Curves) database and the Burkert<sup>2</sup> DM density profile.